tytydraco/yessleep/out/I_should_have_listened_to_my_wife.md

 Their words didn’t ring any alarm bells in my head, but I could feel how tense Sophie was.
 “I don’t like the way he said that.”
 She muttered quietly enough for only me to hear.
 She gave my hand a soft squeeze.
 I gave her a reassuring look.
 "It's just a scare tactic."
 I muttered quietly.
 Seems it was working on her.

 They made us sign a couple of documents to prove our agreements.
 I signed my name away skimming over the words.
 Nothing shot out to me, it all seemed up to order.
 Your usual nonsense.
-I glanced at Amy speeding her along.
-“Cmon Amy.
+I glanced at Sophie speeding her along.
+“Cmon Sophie.
 We came all this way.”
 I muttered.
 She glanced at me slightly annoyed.
 “Nothing wrong with being careful.”
 She retorted.
 The rich couple snickered.
 She signed with a reluctant huff.

 We should enjoy the riches while we’re here.